txt/ase23/docs/intro.md

-[^2]: And such social-level fixes are going to need a  lot of work from a lot of people.  e.g. [on page 179 of Nobel'18](https://www.biblio.com/9781479837243). such fixes are listes as "decoupling of advertising and commercial interests from the ability to access high-quality information on the Internet”, “suspend the circulation of racist and sexist material that is used to erode our civil and human rights”; and require that all search
+[^2]: And such social-level fixes are going to need a  lot of work from a lot of people.  e.g. [on page 179 of Nobel'18](https://www.biblio.com/9781479837243). such fixes are listed as "decoupling of advertising and commercial interests from the ability to access high-quality information on the Internet”, “suspend the circulation of racist and sexist material that is used to erode our civil and human rights”; and require that all search